RubenGithub1108/RubenGithub1108/README.md

 - 👀 I’m interested in technology and entrepreneurship.
 - 🌱 I’m currently learning to program in python to be a data scientist.
 - 💞️ I’m looking to collaborate in a company that uses machine learning in its business
-- 📫 How to reach me...
+- 📫 How to reach by my email ruben.palma1108@gmail.com

 <!---
 RubenGithub1108/RubenGithub1108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.